• home

 Location : Takayama

-Enjoy a typical local breakfast this morning at the ryokan before our visit to the morning market.
-Gifu prefecture is known to produce many fine high-altitude vegetables, and these markets have been held for over 600 years.
-Browse the stalls of seasonal vegetables brought in from the surrounding countryside, set up by local farm women from 6am every morning.
-Look out for the unique local style of pickles, the bags of miso wrapped in leaves, Genkotsu ame (soy bean candy), preserved fish, spices, and the delicious marshmallow treat of owara tamaten.
-The alpine climate and crystal clear mountain waters are perfect for creating sake, so you'll also visit a local brewery for a taste of the region's prized signature drop later today.
-The rest of the day is free for you to explore this delightful little town.Takayama is also very famous for Hida beef.
-Don't miss the opportunity to try some of the country’s best while you're in town for lunch or today.
+This morning, you’ll head to the markets in Gifu prefecture – these markets have been held for over 600 years and are known for their array of high-altitude vegetables.
+Browse the stalls of seasonal produce that’s brought in from the surrounding countryside and set up by local farm women from 7 am every morning.
+Look out for the unique local style of pickles, the bags of miso wrapped in leaves, Genkotsu ame (soy bean candy), preserved fish, spices and the delicious marshmallow treat owara tamaten.
+You leader will advise a series of local's favourite snacks for you to sample as your breakfast today while you stroll through the market.
+The alpine climate and mountain waters are perfect for creating sake, so you'll also visit a local brewery for a taste of the region's prized signature drop.
+Then, head to Zenkoji Temple to learn how to make incense, which is believed to have purifying qualities.
+The rest of the day is free for you to explore the town at your own pace.

 Day :8